andyguestysj/prog03/_docs/topics/1-intro/recursion.md

 permalink: /docs/recursion/
 ---

 Recursion is a programming technique that involves a method calling itself.
-This is possible because of the way frames and the stack work.
+Recursion is possible because of the way frames and the stack work.
 Here is how.

 #### Recursive exponential calculation
 <div class="row">
     <div class="col-md-6">
+            <pre><code class="language-java">
-            <pre><code class="language-java">int exp(int i)
+int exp(int i)
 {
   if (i==1)
     return 1;